kiko-g/feup-esof/README.md

 **Actor**: Attendee

-**Description**: After an attendee has arrived at a conference location, and has selected the conference, the application will guide him to the conference room.
+**Description**: After an attendee has arrived at a conference location, and has selected the option to be directed to a conference, the application will guide him to the conference room.

-**Preconditions**: Attendee has selected the conference that he would like to go to and has bluetooth turned on.
+**Preconditions**: Attendee has selected the conference that he would like to go to and has internet and gps connection turned on.

 **Post-conditions**: App will search for optimal route.
 Attendee will be directed to the conference room.

 **Normal Flow**:
-1. The attendee turns bluetooth on.
+1. The attendee turns internet and gps connection on.
 2. The attendee will indicate that he wants to be guided to a conference he has selected.
 3. The system will search for optimal route.
 4. The attendee will follow directions given by the application.